vvorobjov/nrp-backend/hbp_nrp_backend/doc/source/backend_architecture.rst

 -------

 The :term:`NRP` Backend is responsible for providing a :ref:`backend-rest-api` to launch and control simulated experiments.
-Such experiments leverage the nrp-core framework for orchestrating and synchronize different simulators (see TODO LINK).
+Such experiments leverage the :ref:`doxid-indexpage` framework for orchestrating and synchronize different simulators.

-Experiments are run by executing user-defined python scripts (usually named :code:`main_script.py`) using nrp-core python client (TODO link) to advance the simulation.
+Experiments are run by executing user-defined python scripts (usually named :code:`main_script.py`) using nrp-core :ref:`python client <doxid-python_client>` to advance the simulation.

 Using the REST API provided by NRP Backend, the user can request an experiment to be: